byu-oit/UAPI-Specification/Client Best Practices.md

 2. The browser will redirect to the `SERVICE_URL` provided.

-    If a query parameter named `token` is present then the browser is indicating that the user is logged into CAS and you can proceed to the next step.
+    If a query parameter named `ticket` is present then the browser is indicating that the user is logged into CAS and you can proceed to the next step.

-    If no token is provided then the user is not logged in to CAS and you may want to end any sessions you have established for the user.
+    If no ticket is provided then the user is not logged in to CAS and you may want to end any sessions you have established for the user.

-3. If your client (server) application has received the `token` then it should now make an HTTPS request directly to CAS, using the `token`.
-This step is used to validate that the `token` is authentic and provided by CAS and also is used for retrieving the user's identify.
+3. If your client (server) application has received the `ticket` then it should now make an HTTPS request directly to CAS, using the `ticket`.
+This step is used to validate that the `ticket` is authentic and provided by CAS and also is used for retrieving the user's identify.
 The browser should not be involved in this step.

-    Have your client (server) make an HTTPS request to https://cas.byu.edu/proxyValidate?service=SERVICE_URL&token=TOKEN.
+    Have your client (server) make an HTTPS request to https://cas.byu.edu/proxyValidate?service=SERVICE_URL&ticket=TICKET.
 The `SERVICE_URL` must be exactly the same as what was used in Step 1.
-The `TOKEN` is the `token` query parameter that CAS sent to your client (server).
+The `TICKET` is the `ticket` query parameter that CAS sent to your client (server).

 4. TODO: how to get identity from the response.